Photo by Pawel Janiak on Unsplash

 Similarly, many of us identify with, and feel strong emotional attachments to, political teams.
 We can be motivated to evaluate political arguments, debates, and election results with bias toward parties and candidates we're attached to or invested in.
 In the realm of sports fandom it's often all in fun, but elsewhere—like in politics or when we're drawing conclusions about whether to vaccinate our children—judgments and decisions based heavily or solely on feelings like anger and fear, or even admiration, can get us into serious trouble.

-• How do you feel about those authors or speakers whose politics you find disagreeable or who are affiliated with a controversial organization?
-Does it seem like your feelings about the writer and their affiliations could be undermining your capacity to accurately assess things that they say? (see People & Context module)
+How do you feel about those authors or speakers whose politics or affiliations you find disagreeable?
+Does it seem like your feelings about the person and their affiliations could be undermining your capacity to accurately assess things that they say? (see People & Context module for more)

 Bias Blind spot